MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 navigator.clipboard.write([clipboardItemInput]);
 ```

-An alternative to this is to use a new method, called addDelayedWriteCallback in the following example, that takes in a map of formats to callbacks.
+## Considered alternative: Map of MIME type to promise in new method

-### Example 2: Map of MIME type to callback in new method
+An alternative to this is to use a new method, called `addDelayedWriteCallback`, that takes in a map of formats to callbacks.
+As the the `ClipboardItem` constructor remains the same, web authors that want to adopt delayed clipboard rendering in their existing web applications will be able to move the generation of data to the callbacks map and pass it to `addDelayedWriteCallback`, without needing to change their existing `ClipboardItem` constructor.
+If the web author doesn't provide a delayed rendering callback or data, then an error is thrown in the source application and the write operation fails.
+An example of this proposal is shown below:

 ```js
 const delayedFunctionsMap = {